the future of social media needs exploration far beyond business and branding applications

-In fact, an SEOMoz user posted a blog recently discussing how Gen X’ers owe a debt to Gen Y’ers because…well, because Gen Y’ers grew up on social media and got the ball rolling.
+In fact, a SEOMoz user posted a blog recently discussing how Gen X’ers owe a debt to Gen Y’ers because…well because Gen Y’ers grew up on social media and got the ball rolling.
 She’s not wrong in her post, but she was way too nice about it.

-You know how sometimes you see a picture of some 13-year-old kid in South America holding a huge assault rifle with a cigarette dangling from a grim smirk?
-And then you read the caption to find out he is the leader of some brutal army of a several hundred adult troops.
+Do you know how sometimes you see a picture of some 13-year-old kid in South America holding a huge assault rifle with a cigarette dangling from a grim smirk?
+And then you read the caption to find out he is the leader of some brutal army of several hundred adult troops.
 That’s how I feel about social media.

 The real social media experts – the young folk – should get together and write a simple list of directions for how to use something like Facebook.
 Something like, “Don’t annoy people.
 Don’t forget why you’re here.
 And, most importantly – Don’t Panic.”
 We can call it “The Hitchhiker’s Guide to Facebook.”

 where does that leave the future of social networking?

 The future of social media lies somewhere in between the rule of a heavily armed pre-teen smoker and the clumsy efforts of a geriatric hitchhiker.
 It doesn’t matter that that doesn’t make any sense, because the future of social media is not all doom-and-gloom, despite the fact that I implied it was.